Addiction MedicineLearn More

 Addiction medicine is a complex field, so it’s important to find a specialist who truly understands the intricate effects of addiction when you need help.
-Explore Health is a facility in Scottsdale, Arizona, that uses proven scientific techniques for effective addiction medicine care.
+Explore Health is a facility in Flagstaff and Scottsdale, Arizona, that uses proven scientific techniques for effective addiction medicine care.
 Experienced physical medical doctor William Nelson, NMD, was featured in the Time Magazine special edition "The Science of Addiction," and he’s ready to share his unique concierge service with you.
 He has years of experience successfully providing individual attention and personalized service for alcohol, opiates, and process addictions, so reach out for the customized care you deserve.
 Call the office or click the online scheduler now.

 Addiction medicine focuses on treating and managing drug and alcohol addiction and dependency.